 There are also some metrics associated with the “Onboard” stage such as,

-- Read Rate: This one shows if the email program can retain subscriber interest past the first message.
+Read Rate: This one shows if the email program can retain subscriber interest after the first message.
 It is understood from the average read rate over the first 30 days of the subscriber’s experience.

 According to the data,